 PMI may be required if you put down less than 20% of the value of the home.

-That depends on what type of loan you get.
-If you’re getting a first-time homebuyer loan then you will likely have a FHA loan.
-If you’re purchasing a second home you will not be able to obtain a FHA loan.
+That depends on what type you get.
+If you’re getting a first-time homebuyer product then you will likely be FHA eligible.
+If you’re purchasing a second home you will not be able to obtain an FHA option.

 - What are the the FHA requirements?